Fernando Hierro: Style of play

 Equally at ease as a central defender, sweeper or defensive midfielder, Hierro had the ability, at his peak, to combine solid defensive play with a near-unlimited passing range and surprising goalscoring talent, which made him one of the world's most sought-after players.
 A large, physically imposing and intimidating defensive presence, he was also known for his positional sense, strength in the air, tenacity and the ability to time his challenges well.

 Regarded as a highly competitive and hard-tackling defender, The Times placed Hierro at number 43 in their list of the 50 hardest footballers in history in 2007.

 Personal life

 Hierro's older brothers, Antonio and Manuel, were also professional footballers and defenders.
 The latter paired up with Fernando at Valladolid, as the club finished eighth in 1987–88.

+In 2021, Hierro began dating Croatian television journalist Fani Stipković, having divorced his wife of 28 years Sonia Ruiz.
+They married in September 2023 in Mexico and, the following month, welcomed their first child, Nicolás Valentín.